tum-pbs/pbdl-book/physicalloss-discuss.md

 goals of the next sections.

 ✅ Pro:
-- uses physical model
+- Uses physical model.
-- derivatives can be conveniently compute via backpropagation
+- Derivatives can be conveniently compute via backpropagation.

 ❌ Con:
-- quite slow ...
+- Quite slow ...
-- physical constraints are enforced only as soft constraints
+- Physical constraints are enforced only as soft constraints.
-- largely incompatible _classical_ numerical methods
+- Largely incompatible _classical_ numerical methods.
-- accuracy of derivatives relies on learned representation
+- Accuracy of derivatives relies on learned representation.

 Next, let's look at how we can leverage numerical methods to improve the DL accuracy and efficiency by making use of differentiable solvers.